-Chef Anthony will accommodate any special dietary requirements or specific requests, from kids, vegans or vegetarians and can provide cooking classes for guests interested in learning the secrets of Sri Lankan cuisine.
-Talalla House’s beach location means fresh fish and seafood is abundant, and Anthony is an expert at how about a seafood BBQ at pool?
+Chef Supun will accommodate any special dietary requirements or specific requests, from kids, vegans or vegetarians and can provide cooking classes for guests interested in learning the secrets of Sri Lankan cuisine.
+Talalla House’s beach location means fresh fish and seafood is abundant, and Supun is an expert at the BBQ – how about a seafood BBQ at pool tonight?

-Let your private Chef Anthony show you the great diversity of Sri Lankan cuisine.
+Let your private Chef Supun show you the great diversity of Sri Lankan cuisine.

 We serve a tropical breakfast, a two course lunch and a three course dinner, every day during your stay.
 All meals are served at our dining table by the pool, that seats 14 guests facing the setting sun and the warm Indian ocean.
 A vegetarian menu is available and we have a separate menu for the kids.
 Go here for full board prices and booking information.

 Chef Supun, and his team has more than 30 years’ experience in Sri Lankan and international dishes, and we spent years perfecting our menu to offer you the most varied experience when staying with us.
 Whether you are into spicy Sri Lankan curries, mild island dishes, a vegetarian or vegan feasts, we will serve food that you will have a hard time forgetting.

 Chef Supun is heading to the fresh markets in the morning to select the ingredients for the day.
 Do please accompany him, if you wish to experience these bustling markets and see the variety of fruits, vegetables and sea food available.
 You may also join him for a cooking session, and learn about the Sri Lankan cuisine, its herbs, spices, curries, and the art of coconut pressing.
 Whilst this can be fun, it is by no means necessary and if you wish to, just sit back, relax and enjoy your meals.
 Chef Supun will create delicious international dishes and Sri Lankan curries for you